Insurance Jargon Explained: 7 Words to Know

 The deductible is the amount of money that your client/member must pay out of pocket before Farm Bureau will pay expenses.
 From car insurance to homeowners insurance, there will be a deductible on the Farm Bureau insurance policies you sell.

-The renewal date of your client/members’ insurance policies is based upon the date the policies took effect (often renewed annually or semi-annually).
-When the renewal is up, make sure to talk to your client/members and conduct a SuperCheck to make any necessary changes in their coverage.
+A renewal is the standard length of time an insurance policy is in effect without the insurance company adjusting the rate.
+The renewal date of your client/members’ insurance policy is based upon the date the policy took effect (often renewed annually or semi-annually).
+When the renewal is up, make sure to meet with your client/members to review changes in their coverage needs.
+A SuperCheck is the best way to determine necessary changes in their coverage.

 For more definitions, read the full glossary of insurance terms from the National Association of Insurance Commissioners.